-ZTE Flash rumored to be landing at Sprint in October with 4G LTE supportAlex Wagner - Senior News Editor
+ZTE Flash rumored to be landing at Sprint in October with 4G LTE supportAlex Wagner - Editorial Director of News and Content

 We've seen a number of Sprint-bound Android handsets leak out recently, and now it looks like we can add another to the list.
 According to a document leaked to Talk Android, a device called the ZTE Flash may be calling the Now Network home later this year.
 The Flash is said to feature a 4.5-inch IPS display with a resolution of 1280x720 as well as a pair of cameras: a 12.6-megapixel shooter around back and a 1-megapixel camera around front.
 We're also told to expect a 1.5GHz dual-core processor under the hood along with 1GB RAM and 8GB storage.
 Other purported specs for the Flash include 4G LTE, NFC, a 1,780mAh battery and Android 4.0.
 The Flash's alleged release date is October 14.